This Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!

 Heat a large pot with olive oil, add the pumpkin and onion and cook, stirring often for 7-8 minutes, adding a splash of stock to soften the veggies.

-Transfer the veggies into a container and return the pot to a low-medium heat.
-Add the rice and toast it for 1 minute, stirring often.
+Transfer the veggies into a container, add the rice to the pan and toast it for 1 minute, stirring often.
 Add the wine, and let it evaporate.

 STEP 3.
 Cook the rice and pumpkin.